gridstack/gridstack.js/doc/README.md

 * call to specify global custom engine subclass - see instead `GridStackOptions.engineClass` if you only need to replace just one instance.
 ## API

-### `addWidget(el?: GridStackWidget | GridStackElement, options?: GridStackWidget)`
+### `addWidget(w: GridStackWidget): GridItemHTMLElement`

 Creates new widget and returns it.
-Options is an object containing the fields x,y,width,height,etc...

 Parameters:

-- `el`: GridStackWidget | GridStackElement -  html element, or string definition, or GridStackWidget (which can have content string as well) to add
-- `options`: GridStackWidget - widget position/size options (optional, and ignore if first param is already option) - see GridStackWidget
+- `w`: GridStackWidget - widget position/size options - see GridStackWidget

 Widget will be always placed even if result height is more than actual grid height.
 You need to use `willItFit` method before calling `addWidget` for additional check.